Are you thinking about filing a whistleblower lawsuit to put a stop to government fraud at the federal or state level?

 - Obtaining a recipient list for an unauthorized purpose

-- Making kickbacks to obtain recipient lists, numbers, names or other identifying information
+- Making kickbacks to obtain recipient lists, numbers, names or any other identifying information

 Simien & Simien’s Louisiana whistleblower attorneys can help you pursue a whistleblower claim under the Louisiana False Claims Act.